UniMath/agda-unimath/src/trees/free-magmas-on-types.lagda.md

 indices labeled in a type `X` the **free magma on `X`**.
 The product comes from the [combinator of full binary trees](trees.combinator-full-binary-trees.md).

-What is meant by the "free magma on `X` is the following.
-There are natural maps `label-of-leaf : hom-Magma (labeled-full-binary-tree-Magma X) M → (X → type-Magma M), extension-of-map-labeled-full-binary-tree-Magma : (X → type-Magma M) → labeled-full-binary-tree X → type-Magma M` for any [magma](structured-types.magmas.md) `M` and type `X`.
+What is meant by the "free magma on `X`" is the following.
+There are natural maps
+`label-of-leaf : hom-Magma (labeled-full-binary-tree-Magma X) M → (X → type-Magma M), extension-of-map-labeled-full-binary-tree-Magma : (X → type-Magma M) → labeled-full-binary-tree X → type-Magma M`
+for any [magma](structured-types.magmas.md) `M` and type `X`.
 `extension-of-map-labeled-full-binary-tree-Magma` is always a